-Prerequisite: B or higher in Honors English 10 or A in English

-AP English Literature and Composition is an advanced placement course based on content established by the College Board.
-An AP English course in Literature and Composition engages students in the careful reading and critical analysis of imaginative literature.
+Prerequisite: B or higher in Honors English 10 or A in English course in Literature and Composition engages students in the careful reading and critical analysis of imaginative literature.
 Through the close reading of selected texts, students deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 As they read, students consider a work's structure, style, and themes as well as such smaller-scale elements as the use of figurative language, imagery, symbolism, and tone.
 The course includes intensive study of representative works from various genres and periods, concentrating on works of recognized literary merit.
 Students are required to take the AP English Literature and Composition exam in May.